RinhaDeTraveco/PutinhaDaLaila/fisch/README.md

 7 - press the windows button and type "spy" and click on "AutoHotKey Window Spy"

-8 - but your mouse on the corner catch line
+8 - put your mouse on the corner of the catch line

 ![image](https://github.com/user-attachments/assets/33ee61e4-ba08-4b78-a0c7-3b1fc6373d2b)